23rd Infantry Regiment (United States): Vietnam service

-HHC Recon again found itself in the thick of intense fighting when on 26 April, they were attacked while setting up in a night defensive position.
-Despite suicidal human-wave attacks by the NVA, the men of Recon held their ground for hours until reinforcements arrived, and were credited with 150 NVA killed.

-The 4th Battalion (Mechanized) 23rd Infantry continued its record of gallant combat service with the 25th Division until the Tropic Lightning left Vietnam in 1971.
-The battalion received two U.S. Army Valorous Unit Awards, two awards of the Republic of Vietnam Cross of Gallantry with Palm as well as the Republic of Vietnam Civic Action Honor Medal, 1st Class.

-— Information on this page provided by Bill Kestell, Recon Platoon, 4th/23rd Infantry, and forwarded to us by Terry Landers.

-Stryker Battalion

-The 4th Battalion, 23rd Infantry was reactivated on 16 March 2004 at Fort Richardson, Alaska.
-The battalion was organized as a Stryker battalion and assigned to the 172nd Infantry Brigade (Stryker) and deployed in support of Operation Iraqi Freedom (OIF) from August 2005 to December 2006 for sixteen months.
-The battalion was inactivated on 15 December 2006 and reactivated on 16 April 2007 as a Stryker infantry battalion at Fort Lewis, Washington and assigned to the 4th Brigade Combat Team (Stryker), 2nd Infantry Division.

 Operation Iraqi Freedom

 In October 2003, as a part of 3-2 SBCT 1st Bn 23rd Infantry deployed from Fort Lewis to Kuwait and then to Iraq as part Operation Iraqi Freedom in the First Stryker Brigade.
 1-23IN Deployed to FOB Pacesetter after one month of training in Kuwait.
 The Battalion moved via ground to FOB Pacesetter under 4th Infantry Division where they conducted operations in Ad Deluiyah.
 On 8 December B Co 1-23IN lost SPC Blickenstaff, SPC Wesley and SSG Bridges in a vehicle rollover on their first mission.
 The unit continued operations through the month of December as part of Operation Ivy Blizzard.
 The Tomahawk Battalion then moved to Mosul, Iraq where the battalion conducted a relief in place with units from the 101st Airborne Division (Air Assault).
 1-23IN occupied combat outpost on the western side of the Tigris River and conducted numerous combat operations to attempt to remove the insurgent threat in the Nineveh Province.
 The Battalion conducted numerous raids, traffic control points and neighborhood engagements to remove insurgents from the city.
 All the while having the units history being chronicled by Colby Buzzell.
 Most notably the attack on 4 August 2004.
 Where the entire battalion repelled and attack from a large coordinated citywide attack from insurgents.